Stramn/school_diary_parser/README.md

 # school_diary_parser
 Parser for schools.by.
-Collects grades of one student, stores them in SQLite DB and calculates average mark.
+Collects grades of one student, stores them in CSV file and calculates average mark.